How Many Fire Extinguishers Are Needed For A Commercial Building?

 The National Fire Protection Association (NFPA) determines the types of fire extinguishers needed for each building, and is responsible for ensuring their proper use and maintenance with inspections each month.

 Confires sells fire extinguishers in bulk to meet all of your building’s fire protection needs.
-We service Philadelphia, Delaware, and New Jersey.
+We service New Jersey, Eastern Pennsylvania, and Northern Delaware.
 Click here to learn more about our fire extinguisher sales»

 Building Hazard Level Classifications